alejoalvarez/java/Java Core/20 - Exceptions.md

 ### declare the exception

 - In case you declare the exception, if exception does not occur, the code will be executed fine.
-- In case you declare the exception if exception occures, an exception will be thrown at runtime because throws does not handle the exception.
+- In case you declare the exception if exception occur, an exception will be thrown at runtime because throws does not handle the exception.

 **Program if exception does not occur**